auremoser/web-coding/syllabus.md

 * [Code School Interactive Git Tutorial](https://try.github.io/levels/1/challenges/1).
 * [Visual Guide to Git Branching](http://pcottle.github.io/learnGitBranching/).

+Finish the exercises on the Basics of HTML/CSS [Practice Site](http://webdive.ktam.org/web/basics).

 ####ASSIGNMENT
 Think about who handled it (that is, the topic) better: